-- A. No student within the district shall knowingly possess, use, furnish, transfer or distribute tobacco and/or nicotine in any form while: - 1. on school grounds, during, immediately before and immediately after school hours; - 2. on school grounds at any other time when any school group is using the school; - 3. off school grounds, while attending any school activity or school sponsored activity; - 4. in transit to and from school or a school activity, where transportation is provided by or at the expense of the district. - B. No student within the district shall knowingly serve as a lookout for students that use, transfer, or distribute tobacco and/or nicotine on school grounds.
-Students that do so will be subjected to disciplinary measures as set forth in the Guidelines.

-- C. Violation of any of the above provisions shall constitute an offense within the terms of this policy. - D. A student in violation of this policy while in transit, as set forth in A4 above, may in addition to the imposition of disciplinary measures
+- A. No student within the district shall knowingly possess, use, furnish, transfer or distribute tobacco and/or nicotine in any form while: - on school grounds, during, immediately before and immediately after school hours: - 2. on school grounds at any other time when the school is being used by any school group; - 3. off school grounds, while attending any school activity or school sponsored activity; - 4. in transit to and from school or a school activity, where transportation is provided by or at the expense of the district. - B. No student within the district shall knowingly serve as a lookout for students that use, transfer, or distribute tobacco and/or nicotine in any form on school grounds.
+Students that do so will be subjected to disciplinary measures as set forth in the Guidelines. - C. Violation of any of the above provisions shall constitute an offense within the terms of this policy. - D. A student in violation of this policy while in transit, as set forth in A4 above, may in addition to the imposition of disciplinary measures pursuant to the Student Discipline Policy; be required to use other means of transportation to and from school, and or function as set forth below:

-First offense1 consecutive school daySecond offense2 consecutive school daysAll subsequent offenses3 consecutive school days
+First offense 1 consecutive school day Second offense 2 consecutive school days All subsequent offenses 3 consecutive school days

-- 1. Under no circumstances will student-driving privileges be extended to any student in violation of paragraph A4 above, during the time that the student's right to transportation to and from school at the expense of the district, has been suspended. - E. Any student between the ages of 6 and 21 enrolled in school who possesses or uses tobacco and/or nicotine in any form in a school building, school bus or on school property owned, leased or under the control of the district, commits a summary criminal offense.
+- 1. Under no circumstances will student driving privileges be extended to any student in violation of paragraph A4 above, during the time that the student's right to transportation to and from school at the expense of the district, has been suspended. - E. Any student between the ages of 6 and 21 enrolled in school who possesses or uses tobacco and/or nicotine in any form in a school building, school bus or on school property owned, leased or under the control of the district, commits a summary criminal offense.
 Student violators are subject to prosecution initiated by the local school district and shall upon conviction be sentenced to pay court costs plus a fine of not more than \$25.00 for the benefit of the district (Act 145 expressly states that a summary offense under this legislation will neither be a criminal offense of record, be reported as criminal act or be placed on criminal record of the offender).